Hamza Sakhi: Club career

+On 11 January 2024, Melbourne City made Sakhi's transfer permanent after he played for them on loan initially.
+A fortnight after signing this contract extension, Sakhi and the club agreed a mutual termination of his contract, due to family issues.

+On 25 January 2024, Sakhi signed a 2.5-year contract with Ajaccio.

 International career

 Sakhi was born in Rabat, Morocco, but was raised in France.
 He made his debut for Morocco in a 4–2 2013 FIFA U-17 World Cup win against the Panama U17s, wherein he scored his debut goal.